-- 1. A course of lectures, with recitations, on the principles of calculation involved in ceramic composition.
+- 1. A course of lectures, with recitations, on the principles of calculation involved in commic composition.
 First semester.
-Sophomore year, three hours, - 2.
-A course of lectures, with recitations and notes, on the methods of manufacture of clay wares, ancient and modern.
+Sophomore year, three hours. - 2.
+A course of lectures, with recitations and notes, on the methods of manufacture of elay wares, ancient and modern.
 Second semester.
 Sophomore year, three hours. - 3.
 A course of lectures, with recitations and notes, on the mineralogy of clay.
-Junior year, two hours.

-- 4. A course of lectures, with recitations, on the technology of clay wares for special purposes.
-White wares, falence, earthenware, sanitary ware, once fired ware, fireproof and refractory ware, hard and soft porcelain, electrical insulating ware.
-Senior year, two hours, - 5.
+First semester.
+Junior year, two hours. - 4.
+A course of lectures, with recitations, on the technology of clay wares for special purposes.
+White wares, faience, earthen ware, sanitary ware, once fired ware, fireproof and refractory ware, hard and soft porcelain, electrical insulating ware.
+Second semester.
+Junior year, two hours. - 5.
 A course of laboratory demonstration and practice.
 Methods of manufacture.
 Elementary kiln work.
 Sophomore year, one and one-half hours. - 6.
 A course of laboratory demonstration and practice.
 Mixing clay bodies and glazes.
 Chemical and mineral analysis of clays.
-Junior year, two hours. - 7.
-Laboratory and workshop practice in continuation of course 6.
+Junior year, two hours.

+7. Laboratory and workshop practice in continuation of course 6.
 Production of fine and special wares.
 Kiln construction and pyrometry.
 Senior year, four hours.